 This is post five on my Igniting a Revolution Series.

 Different to the previous posts where I have focused on the positive side of creating a full customer experience, this time I look into the opposite side of when brands disappoint me.
-I touch some of the things local brands like Cerveza Buye can fix when communicating online to become more human.
+I touch some of the things local brands like Cerveza Buy can fix when communicating online to become more human.
 There is something to think about when a brand wants to stay anonymous when talking to customers.

 What are they hiding?

 I try my best at supporting local brands and products.
-The best example is how I make it to the Organic Farmer’s Markets many times a month so I can get my fresh produce from those who work the land and are growing local food which in turn keeps more money in Puerto Rico.
+The best example is how I make it to the Organic Farmer’s Markets many times a month, so I can get my fresh produce from those who work the land and are growing local food which in turn keeps more money in Puerto Rico.

 I see how many local brands like liquor companies such as Don Q and Medalla, share advertising that is mostly for their interests.
-They are really not interested in creating communities or listening to those who buy their products; they just want to sell.
+They are not interested in creating communities or listening to those who buy their products; they just want to sell.

-For years I have been trying to get Medalla Beer to reply and see if their product is Vegan friendly.
-Years later, no one has responded and I get bombarded by ads everywhere.
+For years I have been trying to get Medalla Beer to reply and see if their product is Vegan-friendly.
+Years later, no one has responded, and I get bombarded by ads everywhere.

 Cerveza Buyé and its Elves

 Weeks ago when I saw a new locally made beer advertised.
-I saw an opportunity to start supporting local beer instead of buying my favorite Vegan Friendly Beer Samuel Adams (Boston, MA) or Samuel Smith (England).
+I saw an opportunity to start supporting local beer instead of buying my favorite Vegan-Friendly Beer Samuel Adams (Boston, MA) or Samuel Smith (England).

 Elves = Inexperienced Agency handling social accounts

-When I get these replies about being anonymous and other nonsensical comments, it usually means that Buyé as a company is not handling their own online presence.
+When I get these replies about being anonymous and other nonsensical comments, it usually means that Buyé as a company is not managing their online presence.
 They probably have an intern with the digital equivalent of a bullhorn on the other side just blasting and spamming advertisements to anyone they come across on social platforms.
 Given how others manage their brands, I should be glad they even responded.

 Lack of Ownership of Accounts

-When a company does not have its own voice being communicated online and a separate firm hijacks the account with zero transparency this clearly demonstrates that the agency does not want to be accountable and that Buyé does now own their online presence.
+When a company does not have its voice being communicated online and a separate firm hijacks the account with zero transparency this demonstrates that the agency does not want to be accountable and that Buyé does now own their online presence.

 I can’t trust Elves